 I learned a bit about gratitude this summer.
 Kenny and I went to Glacier National Park for a 10-day hiking trip.
-Unfortunately, weather prevented us from hiking all but 3 of the days we were there.
-This led to quite a bit of unexpected down time in White Fish, Montana.
+Unfortunately, weather prevented us from hiking all but three of the days we were there.
+This led to quite a bit of unexpected downtime in White Fish, Montana.

 On our many walks around the town, I browsed in bookstores to find a new gratitude journal.
 My vision was a journal with prompts for different ways to explore gratitude with lots of room for doodling.
 I couldn’t find what I was looking for.

 In the week we had in our little hotel room with a view of the parking lot, I started writing the journal I wanted – Intentional Gratitude.
 I finished it over the summer with input from friends, a survey, and by looking at formats and art I liked.
 I asked my cousin for some great photos, bought some doodle artwork from Etsy and got it done!
 Through the process, I researched and thought a lot about what living a life of gratitude looks like.
 Here are 10 ways:

 Using a gratitude journal on a daily basis is a game-changer.
 You can use Intentional Gratitude (my journal with prompts), any journal, or a blank notebook.
 It will set the tone for your day by focusing on what’s going right with your life.

 2. Look at your day differently.

 Look for the silver lining in everyday circumstances.
 For instance, when your child returns home late, be thankful that he or she is safe.
 When you get to the top of the mountain and it’s raining, be grateful that you made it to the top!

 It’s easy to think about what’s not going well with your life.
 Instead, try focusing on what you’re grateful for.
 Tell people, every day, what you appreciate about them.
 It can be something very simple, like “I love your smile; Thank you for making my day.”